 If you’ve decided to legally separate from your spouse, the first step in this process is to file for a legal separation.
 Before doing so, know that a legal separation is a binding, legal contract that is just as important as a divorce; the only difference is that on paper, your marriage and legal rights that come with it remain intact.
 In other words, like a divorce, there will be a division of living arrangements, finances, and child custody.

-Also, anything you agree to in a legal separation agreement can set precedence.
-In other words, if you agree to your wife living in the marital home when you file for a legal separation and you continue to make the mortgage payments a judge may order you to continue doing so after a divorce.
+It's also important to note that, when filing for legal separation, anything you agree to in a legal separation agreement can set precedence should you then file for divorce.
+For example, if you agree to let your partner live in the marital home when you file for a legal separation and you continue to make mortgage payments, a judge may order you to continue doing so after a divorce.